bowers-illinois-edu/bowershansen-CI-course/day13.md

 One more day of practice with the tools of multivariate matching.
-Again, I provide some code in order to raise questions, but you should feel free to just match on, say, a mahalnobis distance matrix, maybe without ranks, or just propensity scores, or just baseline homicides, or something else.
+Again, I provide some code in order to raise questions, but you should feel free to just match on, say, a Mahalanobis distance matrix, maybe without ranks, or just propensity scores, or just baseline homicides, or something else.
 The idea is to get comfortable with reasoning about making matched designs.